magdesign/Screenberry_Manual/source/_build/html/_sources/04_usage.rst.txt

 .. image:: _images/04_node_graph.png

-2. Right click somewhere in the *Node Graph* window or use the keyboard shortcut (undefined yet!) to add nodes:
+2. Right click somewhere in the *Node Graph* window or use the keyboard shortcut ('N') to add nodes:

 .. image:: _images/04_add_nodes.png